History of the bicycle: 1820s to 1850s: An Era of 3 and 4-Wheelers

+By the 1820s, the dandy horse had become both a fashionable novelty and a practical curiosity.
+It was associated with urban gentlemen, or “dandies,” who used it for exercise and display, but contemporary writers also saw possibilities for wider transport.
+An 1829 article in The Kaleidoscope described an improved version as a cheap and useful machine that could help a rider cover long distances with less fatigue than walking.

-The intervening decades of the 1820s–1850s witnessed many developments concerning human-powered vehicles often using technologies similar to the draisine, even if the idea of a workable two-wheel design, requiring the rider to balance, had been dismissed.
+The intervening decades of the 1820s–1850s witnessed many developments concerning human-powered vehicles, often using technologies similar to the draisine, even if the idea of a workable two-wheel design, requiring the rider to balance, had been dismissed.
 These new machines had three wheels (tricycles) or four (quadracycles) and came in a very wide variety of designs, using pedals, treadles, and hand-cranks, but these designs often suffered from high weight and high rolling resistance.
 However, Willard Sawyer in Dover successfully manufactured a range of treadle-operated 4-wheel vehicles and exported them worldwide in the 1850s.

 1830s: The Reported Scottish Inventions

-The first mechanically propelled two-wheel vehicle is believed by some to have been built by Kirkpatrick Macmillan, a Scottish blacksmith, in 1839.
-A nephew later claimed that his uncle developed a rear-wheel-drive design using mid-mounted treadles connected by rods to a rear crank, similar to the transmission of a steam locomotive.
-Proponents associate him with the first recorded instance of a bicycling traffic offense, when a Glasgow newspaper reported in 1842 an accident in which an anonymous "gentleman from Dumfries-shire... bestride a velocipede... of ingenious design" knocked over a pedestrian in the Gorbals and was fined five shillings.
-However, the evidence connecting this with Macmillan is weak, since it is unlikely that the artisan Macmillan would have been termed a gentleman, nor is the report clear on how many wheels the vehicle had.

-A similar machine was said to have been produced by Gavin Dalzell of Lesmahagow, circa 1845.
+A bicycle is said to have been produced by Gavin Dalzell of Lesmahagow, circa 1845.
 There is no record of Dalzell ever having laid claim to inventing the machine.
-It is believed that he copied the idea having recognized the potential to help him with his local drapery business and there is some evidence that he used the contraption to take his wares into the rural community around his home.
+It is believed that he copied the idea, having recognized the potential to help him with his local drapery business, and there is some evidence that he used the contraption to take his wares into the rural community around his home.
 A replica still exists today in the Riverside Museum in Glasgow.
 The museum holds the honor of exhibiting the oldest bike in existence today.
 The first documented producer of rod-driven two-wheelers, treadle bicycles, was Thomas McCall, of Kilmarnock in 1869.
 The design was inspired by the French front-crank velocipede of the Lallement/Michaux type.